scottkleinman/dfr-browser2/README.md

 ## Licence

-The appp is distributed under the MIT Licence.
+The app is distributed under the MIT Licence.

 ## Support